|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 The following lifestyle changes may help you during treatment for erectile dysfunction:

-Some cases of erectile dysfunction are due to chronic diseases of the lungs, liver, kidneys, heart, nerves, arteries, or veins.
+Erectile dysfunction may be caused by chronic diseases of the lungs, liver, kidneys, heart, nerves, arteries, or veins.
 With your doctor’s help, you can manage conditions that could affect your ability to have an erection, such as high blood pressure, diabetes, cardiovascular disease, and depression.

 If you suspect that your medications may be the problem, ask your doctor about changing or adjusting them.
-Medications for the following conditions are most commonly associated with erectile dysfunction as a side effect:
+Medications for the following conditions have side effects that are associated with erectile dysfunction:

 Eat a healthful diet, one that is low in saturated fat, sugars, and simple carbohydrates, and high in fruits, vegetables, whole grains, and omega-3 fatty acids.
 This will also help you to maintain a healthy weight.

-Psychological factors, such as stress, anxiety, and depression, account for 10%-15% of erectile dysfunction cases.
-Counseling can help you manage or prevent these emotions and interpersonal conflict.
-You may also want to try couples counseling.
+Psychological factors, such as stress, anxiety, and depression, can affect sexual function and be the primary cause in many men.
+Counseling can help you manage or prevent these emotions and conflicts.
+Couples counseling may also be helpful.

 Dealing with erectile dysfunction can be hard on a relationship.
 Sexual intercourse is a means of creating intimacy.
 There are other ways to create this level of intimacy with your partner.
 Explore different things you can do together to bring you closer, such as taking a bath, sharing a candlelit dinner, taking a long walk, holding each other in bed, and talking and listening.
-Work at keeping the lines of communication open.
+It is important to keep the lines of communication open.

 ...(Click grey area to select URL)